 The GPT-4 with an 8K context window (about 13 pages of text) will cost $0.03 per 1K prompt tokens, and $0.06 per 1K completion tokens.
 The GPT-4-32k with a 32K context window (about 52 pages of text) will cost $0.06 per 1K prompt tokens, and $0.12 per 1K completion tokens.

-As you can see, there is a significant difference in the pricing model compared to the older versions of the model.
-While GPT-3 and GPT-3.5 models had a fixed price per 1K tokens, in GPT-4 we will need to distinguish the cost of the prompt tokens and the completion (output) tokens.
-If we applied it to the previously analyzed scenario (360K requests per month, each consisting of 1800 prompt tokens and 80 completion tokens), we would get the total cost of using GPT-4:
+As you can see, there is a significant difference in the pricing compared to the older versions of the model.
+While GPT-3 and GPT-3.5 had a fixed price per 1K tokens, GPT-4 distinguishes the cost of prompt tokens and completion tokens.
+Applying this to our scenario (360K requests per month, each with 1800 prompt and 80 completion tokens), we would get the total cost of using GPT-4:

 • $21.2K with the 8K context window,